 - a.
 Cal Poly Humboldt credit hour definitions are communicated to the campus community via the Cal Poly Humboldt Catalog, which is reviewed on an annual basis. - b.
 During the scheduling process, courses that are scheduled fully face-to-face or synchronous online are scheduled according to the amount of direct faculty instruction associated with their course classification and units, ensuring compliance with this aspect of the credit hour policy for such courses. - c.
 The campus syllabus policy shall require that course syllabi demonstrate compliance with the credit hour policy by including a statement describing the expected minimum hours of direct faculty instruction and out-of-class work as per its classification and number of units.
-For example: "This is a 3-unit seminar course, which means that students can expect a minimum of 45 hours of direct instructional time (class meetings) plus a minimum of 90 hours of out-of-class work, potentially more."
 Further, the syllabus policy shall prompt faculty to ensure that the course structure and assignments are consistent with the included statement. - d.
-The Cal Poly Humboldt Integrated Curriculum Committee, in their review of syllabi provided for new and revised courses, shall confirm that the syllabi comply with item IV.c. - e.
-Cal Poly Humboldt shall review periodically the application of this credit hour policy across the institution corresponding with periodic program review.
-During program review, faculty will review a representative selection of course syllabi for compliance with the credit hour policy and will discuss plans to address any issues identified.
-Periodic program review self studies are reviewed at multiple university levels and kept on file.
+Cal Poly Humboldt shall review periodically the application of this credit hour policy across the institution, corresponding with (i) periodic review of syllabi as outlined in the syllabus policy, and (ii) Integrated Curriculum Committee review of syllabi provided for new and revised courses.